-The extraordinary flatness of the spectrum in the tarankanje style seems to be implemented synergetically by settings of the voice source and by supralaryngeal settings.
-The energy difference between the 0-2 kHz and 2-4 kHz regions is made as small as possible by producing a pressed voice.
-The energy difference between the first and second spectral peaks (at 0.7 and 1.5 kHz) is made as small as possible by articulating an open nasal front vowel (Stevens, 1998, pp. 310-312).
-Together, these production tricks implement a spectrum that is as flat as possible, i.e. what Bergan et al. (2004) call a relatively 'white' sound.
+Together, these production tricks implement a spectrum that is as flat as possible, i.e., what Bergan et al. (2004) call a relatively "white" sound.
 This flat spectrum renders the sound similar to that of the wind instruments that are part of folk tradition, namely sopile (shawms) or roženice, which have been described as producing a piercing and nasal tone quality (Bonifačić, 2001).
+An example of a spectrum of a large and a small sopile playing together is given in Fig. 12.
 According to Bonifačić (1996), imitating these instruments is the very goal of tarankanje singing: if the instrument is not available, tarankanje singing can still take over its role as an accompaniment to dance.

-B. Ojkanje: the shouter's formant
+B. Ojkanje: First-formant tuning and a speaker's (shouter's) formant